microbrewerGM/bedrock-arch/diagrams/lambda-intermediary-role-diagram.md

 ![Lambda Intermediary Role Diagram](images/lambda-role.png) *Lambda Intermediary Role Diagram illustrating the Lambda function's critical role as a security boundary and business logic processor*

+This diagram is defined in the Mermaid file [lambda-role.mmd](images/lambda-role.mmd) and rendered as [lambda-role.png](images/lambda-role.png).

 ## Benefits of Lambda Intermediary

 1. **Security Isolation**